About this pest

 Pigs' teeth are adapted to enable them to eat their omniverous diet (both plants and animals).
 They have six incisor teeth at the front of the top and the bottom jaw and a single canine tooth on each side behind the incisors, top and bottom.
 The bottom canines form a tusk on each side, which grows continuously and is kept sharp with friction against the upper teeth.
 Further back, behind the canines, are the premolars and molars, used for crushing and grinding food.

-Little information is available about identifying pig bite marks but see page 24 of the Landcare Research identification guide.
+Little information is available about identifying pig bite marks but see the Landcare Research identification guide, page 58.

 Pigs’ eyes reportedly do not reflect colour at night because they lack a tapetum lucidum layer inside the eye.
 Species lacking eye shine are usually diurnal (active during the day and sleeping at night).